Singapore, Singapore and Kuala Lumpur, Malaysia

 I had my fellow blogger, LostBoy Lloyd, to thank for introducing me to this popular SG brekky fare in his blog.
 Coconut custard, pandan, and butter on toast – what was not to love?
 Reductive as usual, the taste reminded me of pan de coco, one of my favorite bread back home, exactly why it was love at first bite.

-Mom and I got our kaya and coffee fix at Toast Box in Suntec Food Republic while waiting to board the Duck Tour.
+Mom and I got our kaya and kopi fix at Toast Box in Suntec Food Republic while waiting to board the Duck Tour.
 The chain sounded familiar; I had seen, though not visited, a branch in a mall in Manila.
 My next kaya would be in Kuala Lumpur, also in a mall – Nyonya Colors in Suria KLCC.
 They served it with raw egg.
 I cracked a hole on the egg and sucked the albumin and yolk out.
 Perfect companion piece to kaya toast; they fit to a T.

 High Tea and Scones